What is atopic dermatitis?

 There is no cure.
 The goals of treatment are to reduce itching and skin inflammation, to keep the skin moist, and to prevent infection.

 Your healthcare provider may also prescribe medicines in severe cases.
-The following are often used to treat atopic dermatitis:
+These medicines are often used to treat atopic dermatitis:

 Antihistamines.
 These medicines are taken by mouth (oral).
 They may help to ease itching.
 Some examples include diphenhydramine and hydroxyzine.
 They may cause drowsiness.
 Some newer antihistamines don’t cause drowsiness.